ParthikB/Neural-Networks-from-Scratch/Deep Neural Networks/README.md

 to get introduced to Neural Networks and learn how it is created!

-Also, you can't play with this directly in my playground and tinker with different parameters or even code itself. https://repl.it/@ParthikBhandari/Neural-Network
+Also, you can play with this directly in my playground and tinker with different parameters or even code itself. https://repl.it/@ParthikBhandari/Neural-Network

 LinkedIn : https://www.linkedin.com/in/parthikb